gkapfham/python-talk-abstracts/pyohio_2021_textcat_spacy.md

 ## Talk Objectives

-- The challenges associated with using alternative programs for interface creation and packaging
+- The challenges associated with using alternative packages for natural language processing
-- How to use Poetry to create a Python package for a program with a command-line interface
+- How to use spaCy v3's project templates to describe a text classification system in Python
-- The way in which Typer connects a function's type annotations to a program's command-line interface
+- The ways in which spaCy and Streamlit support the training, evaluation, packaging of and interaction with a text classifier
-- Examples of the commands needed to complete each project step, from creation and building to publishing on PyPI
+- Examples of the commands needed to complete each step for creating and using a chatbot in Python
-- The common pitfalls associated with using Typer and Poetry and easy-to-follow steps for resolving them
+- The common pitfalls associated (e.g., limited or ambiguous training data) with using spaCy to create a chatbot